mixmastamyk/out/readme.rst

 Out
 ===========

-Fun take on logging for non-huge projects—gets "outta" the way.
+Fun take on logging for non-huge projects—out gets "outta" the way!

 (Why's are covered in the background_ section at the bottom.)